- What is the Skilled Worker visa?

 If necessary, your sponsor may be required to carry out a new Labour Market Test.

-If you wish to stay in the UK longer than this then you will have to apply for an extension, you should also make sure that any dependents are included on your extension application.
+If you wish to stay in the UK longer than this then you will have to apply for a Skilled Worker visa extension, you should also make sure that any dependents are included on your extension application.

 If you overstay without applying for an extension then you could risk being deported by the Home Office.